ErenTzz/pet_tracking_app/README.md

 ## Overview

 The Pet Tracking App is a Flutter application designed to help pet owners manage and track their pets' feeding schedules, health status, and other important information.
-The app provides features such as adding pets, tracking feeding history, and setting reminders for feeding times.
+The app provides features such as adding pets, tracking feeding history, and setting reminders for feeding times(Under development-Code included).

 ## Technologies Used